Make your spending count! Here are some of the best cash back credit cards for your consideration.

 I use the Chase Freedom card and have been very satisfied with it.
 One thing that did frustrate me about it was that I kept having a reoccurring charge every month ($0.89 for every $100 on the balance) for something called PAYMENT PROTECTOR.
 Apparently, they auto enrolled me into this program and it took me a few months to get off my lazy butt and fix it.
 I probably lost $10-$20 worth of rewards because of it.

-By the way, here is the link to the Countrywide card that doubles rebates if applied to your mortgage, so it is still available, at least for now.
+By the way, I checked for a link to the Countrywide card that doubles rebates if applied to your mortgage, so it is still available, at least for now.
 I wasn’t sure if they had killed this offer yet, but apparently not.
+Probably not worth getting a mortgage from them just to use this, but if you already have a mortgage with them, it’s worth getting this card.

-householdbank.com has a card that offers 2% back on everything.
+Householdbank.com has a card that offers 2% back on everything.
 Max is $400 in rewards a year, which is plenty for me.
 For my spending, I use this card and a Chase Freedom card that gets me 3% back on groceries.

-Also, discover card has a zillion cute designs.
-I know no one else who has a pink monogrammed credit card.
+Also, Discover card has a zillion cute designs.
+I know no one else who has a pink monogrammed credit card. 🙂 Not that that is a deciding factor…

 @Steward,